Japanese Maple Trees for Sale at Nature Hills Nursery

 Japanese Maples contribute exotic foliage color, with various sizes and shapes of lobed leaves.
-You'll fall in love with either deeply divided foliage, or wide leaves with five, seven or nine lobes.
+You'll fall in love with either deeply divided foliage, or wide leaves with five, seven, or nine lobes.

 Some deliver incredible fall coloring that illuminates your autumn.
 Others maintain dynamically dark purple coloration through the growing season.

 People grow Japanese Maple trees for their outstanding form, leaf color and exquisite leaf shapes.
-It's no wonder that the Japanese gardeners have been breeding the wild Japanese mountain tree species for at least 300 years.
+It's no wonder that Japanese gardeners have been breeding the wild Japanese mountain tree species for at least 300 years.

 Small Japanese Tree for Maximum Impact